tcox8/OSD-Reporting/README.md

 # OSD-Reporting
 This script will query the ConfigMgr database for Task Sequence Status Messages.
-The output is parsed and built into a webpage.
+The output is parsed and built into a webpage that will automatically refresh every 90 seconds.
 The script should be setup to run as a scheduled task.

+# New in Version 2.0
+Reworked script to be considerably more dynamic.
+Added TSAdvertisementID as a variable for easier editing by end user.
+Added use of ConfigMgr module for importing TS and Driver steps for dynamic building of HTML.
+Grouped Driver steps together and put them as one step (this keeps the horizontal table size down).
+Added processing of skipped steps (when conditions are not met on TS Step).
+Hovering over the grey checkmark gives more detail.
+Now results sort with newest computers at top.

 The output will look like this.
 It lists every step of the task sequence as well as:<br/>